Slayer911/yii2-dbcast/README.md

 Using
 ------
-Default Yii controller was extended by DbCast Migrate controller.
+The standard Yii controller has been extended with the DbCast Migrate controller.
-Now you have next commands:
+You now have the following commands:
 ![newcommands](https://user-images.githubusercontent.com/9704032/28248769-cc5c1cc4-6a52-11e7-825c-a1ff07e44eeb.jpg)
 * migrate/cast-commit